 The Council has a legal responsibility to provide Public Health Services.
 In order to provide these services the Council may need to process and share personal sensitive information.
-This will be processed in accordance with the Data Protection Act 1998.
+This will be processed in accordance with GDPR (or equivalent UK legislation).

 This is Department of Health policy which looks to improve services for the protection of children who have previously been identified as vulnerable.

 CP-IS provides health professionals with prompt access to key social care information that can help assess whether a child is at risk.